MONTHLY GARDENING TIPS

 In the Garden

-• There are many plants that can add color and interest to the fall garden.
+Many plants can add color and interest to the fall garden.
 For quick pops of color, try asters, heather or heath, pansies, or chrysanthemums.
 See more of our Favorite Fall Flowers.

-• This is also a great month to plant new bulbs such as tulips, allium, and daffodils for beautiful flowers next spring and early summer.
-Bulbs can be planted in the ground or into containers.
+This is also a great month to plant new bulbs such as tulips, allium, and daffodils for beautiful flowers next spring and early summer.
+Bulbs can be planted in the ground or in containers.
 Learn how to make a Mixed Bulb Container.

 Edible Gardening

-• If you still have green tomatoes on your plants, remove any that have ripened even a tiny amount and store them in a warm place to ripen fully inside.
+Remove any semi-ripe tomatoes and store them in a warm place to ripen fully inside.
 Fry fully green tomatoes or make green tomato salsa!

 Lawn Care

-• Mow if necessary and remember that the height of the grass generally equals the depth of the roots.
-Keeping the grass a little longer helps build a strong support system so avoid cutting off more than 30% at a time.
+Mow, if necessary, and remember that the height of the grass generally equals the depth of the roots.
+Keep the grass a little longer to help build a strong support system, so avoid cutting off more than 30% at a time.

 Indoor plants

-• As the weather cools, be sure to bring inside any houseplants that have "summered" out of doors.
+As the weather cools, be sure to bring inside any houseplants that have "summered" outdoors.
 Check carefully for insects that might be tagging along and consider keeping these plants separated from others until you are sure they are bug-free.